-What is Light-field Technology?
+What is light-field technology?

-A light-field is defined by the number of light rays within a specific area.
-If all light rays are captured within a scene, this makes it possible to generate a perspective from any position, including the reconstruction of all depth of field information.
-Although it's not possible to capture a complete light-field with current technologies, a large portion can still be acquired under special conditions.
+A light-field is defined by the light rays within a specific area.
+If all light rays are captured within a scene, it is possible to generate a perspective from any position.
+Although it is not currently possible to completely capture a light-field for a full scene, a large portion can still be acquired under special conditions.
 This is a major advantage when editing scenes during the post-production process.